rikvanderkemp/linux/Writerside/topics/Linux-What.md

 - Uh, it's cool?
 - OPEN SOURCE ALL THINGS!

-And you might be right about most of those reasons.

-Well, first of all, Linux is **not** what you are looking for.
-With just Linux, you will get nowhere.
-I know, I know this is pretty much inaccurate.
-But it also isn't a lie.
+But just open source and free should not be the reasons to dive into Linux.
+Linux _can_ give you more freedom to really own your computer.
+It can help you create a custom workflow for your day-to-day stuff.
+And, it does so, without any lock-in to any ecosystem out there such as Apple/ Microsoft proprietary devices and software.
+With all that, you will als be part of a flourishing community that is highly opinionated ( née <tooltip term="passionate">passionate</tooltip> 🤮).

+## What makes Linux different from X

-You see, Linux is part of smaller blocks (like Lego) that will make an entire Operating System.
-And that is where Linux is completely different to MacOs or Windows.
+Linux is part of smaller blocks (like Lego) that will make an entire Operating System, Linux itself is _just_ the kernel.
+This makes understanding Linux quite different from understanding Windows or macOS.
+I believe that, before you start your adventure, that you understand the difference.

-And it is actually **really important** to understand that this is fundamentally different which can make learning about Linux even harder.

-With Windows/macOS you will get a full desktop experience right out of the gates.
+With Windows/ macOS, you will get a full desktop experience right out of the gates.
 Everything is pre-configured for you so that you can start straight away doing whatever you want.

 Let's stop and think about that for a second.
 When you buy a laptop, it contains many components such as (but not limited to: